 · The author must be alive and residing in Atlantic Canada at time of nomination.
 (Residence is determined by author’s permanent mailing address.)

-· The book is intended for readers up to 11 years.
-The book has been originally published in Canada between November 1, 2019 and November 1, 2021.
+· The book is intended for readers aged 12 to 17.
+The book has been originally published in Canada between November 1, 2020 and November 1, 2022.
 Reissued titles are ineligible.

 · The book must be readily available in print.
 The book must be a work of fiction or non-fiction.
 (Textbooks are ineligible.)